ACC-Style/Strathmore/README.md

         *   simplification of required holder in questions.
         *   reduction of nesting specification on styling.
 *   ** UX Definition **
-    * Best Practices and Javascript Templating for
+    * Best Practices and JavaScript Template for
         * Mobile Header
         * Pagination
         * Switches